Welcome to Yohanun

 Intent Detection

 Extract intent and entities from user messages without generating a response.
-Useful for routing and classification tasks.

 Response